UltimateNavBar/ultimate_navigation_bar/README.md

 ## Usage

-To use this plugin, add `path_provider` as a [dependency in your pubspec.yaml file](https://flutter.dev/docs/development/platform-integration/platform-channels).
+To use this plugin, add `ultimate_navigation_bar` as a [dependency in your pubspec.yaml file](https://flutter.dev/docs/development/platform-integration/platform-channels).

 ### Example